 Baka and Test season 1 premiered on Jan 29, 2007.
 The massively popular anime adaptation of the light novel was produced by Silver Link and directed by Shin Ōnuma.
 The original script was written by Katsuhiko Takayama and a total of 13 episodes were developed and aired.
 A two-part OVA was also produced during this time, titled ‘Baka to Test to Shōkanjū: Matsuri’.
 It generated a lot of favorable reviews, with most critics pointing out the depth of the characters and their catchy one-liners.

 Baka and Test season 2, titled ‘Baka to Test to Shōkanjū: Ni!’, premiered on July 8, 2011 and ended its run on September 30, 2011 in Japan.
 Both the anime seasons and the OVA are licensed by Funimation in North America and can be streamed on their official servers.
 A video game was also released and published in December 2012 for the PSP gaming console.
 There are nine playable characters and small tweaks have been made to the official summoning rules in order to keep the gameplay interesting and competitive.
-It is mostly well received by fans of the franchise.
+It is mostly well-received by fans of the franchise.

-As far as the next season is concerned, no official announcements has been made.
-There are some rumors online suggest otherwise.
+As far as the next season is concerned, no official announcements have been made.
+There are some rumors online that suggest otherwise.
 These are simply being fueled by the success of the anime and some fans, who cannot withhold their excitement.
 Personally, I really liked this anime a lot and would like it to continue for a third season.
-Our best guess is that in the unlikely scenario of the anime getting renewed, Baka and Test season 3 release date could be sometime in 2020 or 2021.
+Our best guess is that in the unlikely scenario of the anime getting renewed, Baka and Test season 3 release date could be sometime in 2021.
 We will update this section as soon as we learn more.

 Baka and Test English Dub